Rupthuz/Battleship-PT3-main/README.md

 - As a user, I want to be informed which grid is for which purpose if there are more than one.
 - As a user, I want to have the option to exit the game at any time.
 - As a user, I want to receive a brief introduction to the game and its rules.

+# User Story 2: Enhancing Code Clarity and Maintainability for Developers

+As a developer, I aim for code that adheres to readability and maintainability standards.

+## Acceptance Criteria:

+## Code Structure:

+Given that I'm reviewing the codebase,
+When I navigate through project directories and files, Then the code should be logically organized, with clear separation of concerns and a consistent folder structure.

+## Comments and Documentation:

+Given that I'm reading the code,
+When I encounter complex or non-trivial sections,
+Then the code should contain helpful comments and documentation elucidating the purpose and functionality of those sections.

+## Variable and Function Naming:

+Given that I'm inspecting variable and function names, When I come across a variable or function,
+Then the names should be descriptive, following a consistent naming convention, and offering a clear understanding of their purpose.

+## Code Formatting:

+Given that I'm scrutinizing the code,
+When I review the formatting,
+Then the code should adhere to a consistent style guide, with proper indentation, spacing, and alignment to enhance readability.

+## Avoidance of Magic Numbers:

+Given that I'm analyzing numeric values in the code, When I encounter numeric constants lacking clear context, Then the code should refrain from employing magic numbers and instead use named constants or variables to enhance readability.

+## Error Handling:

+Given that I'm examining error-handling mechanisms, When I encounter sections addressing potential errors, Then the code should incorporate appropriate error handling with descriptive messages to facilitate issue diagnosis during development and maintenance.

+## Testing:

+Given that I'm evaluating the test suite,
+When I review the tests,
+Then the tests should encompass critical functionalities, offer sufficient code coverage, and align with the project structure.

+## Additional Considerations:

+Refactoring should be conducted when necessary to elevate code quality.
+The application of design patterns and best practices should be considered where relevant.
+Code should be crafted with future maintainers in mind, anticipating potential project changes and updates.
+Continuous integration and automated code analysis tools should be employed to detect potential issues early in the development lifecycle.

 # Owner Stories: